manishbhatias/certificates/README.md

 ## External Dependencies

-1. Graphicsmagick
+1. ImageMagick

 ## Installation

-First download and install [GraphicsMagick](http://www.graphicsmagick.org/).
+First download and install [ImageMagick](https://www.imagemagick.org/script/binary-releases.php).
 In Mac OS X, you can simply use [Homebrew](http://mxcl.github.io/homebrew/) and do:

     brew install imagemagick
-    brew install graphicsmagick

 If you want WebP support with ImageMagick, you must add the WebP option: